readyready15728/misc/awakemud-notes.md

 obtained from a Johnson, Oswald Skylarke IIRC, or possibly Mister Keiretsu) sells numerous level-8 activesofts.
-* STupHR ShaK on Hoagie Street in the Ork Underground sells explosive medium submachine gun ammunition and Doc Dodie's Medical Clinic, attached, sells and maybe installs cyberware and bioware.
+* STupHR ShaK on Hoagie Street in the Ork Underground sells explosive medium machine gun ammunition and Doc Dodie's Medical Clinic, attached, sells and maybe installs cyberware and bioware.
 * Operational Program Design appears required to write Evaluate utilities but Data Brokerage determines the highest level they can be written at.